Native American Tribes

 Always adding new material… Doc

 Beginning in the 1500’s, the horse, acquired from the Spanish, caused significant changes to the lifestyles of many Native American tribes.
 Dramatic as those changes were in the west, they didn’t hold a candle to the coming of the white man.
 Tribal territories, affiliations and lifestyles; everything changed dramatically over a period of about 150 years; some six or seven generations.
 The last two or three of those generations faced the full onslaught of the white culture.
 The time period we consider the Old West encompassed the final battles and the subjugation of the remaining free tribes; known as the Indian Wars. * Some tribes were decimated outright by disease or conflict.
 Others migrated either by choice or by force; often moving west because of tribes east of them, now armed with the white man’s weaponry, were themselves being displaced by the whites.
 The destruction of the buffalo herds and the associated devastation to the tribes, disrupted the self-sufficient lifestyle of Indian people more than all other federal policies.
 By the end of the 19th Century, the Native American population was only 237,000, down from one million a century earlier.
+Native Americans spoke more than 300 different languages across North America.
+Today, there are about 170 Native languages still viable.
 The snapshots of the tribes presented here are very limited and only intended to offer context for an approach to this incredibly complex story.

 Please keep in mind: The Native Americans are the ultimate authorities on their own histories.